 I-19 and Pima Mine Rd.

-This vibrant French bistro, located at Mercado San Agustín, Tucson's first and only public market, blends upscale and casual dining into a unique eating experience.
+This vibrant local bistro, located at Mercado San Agustín, Tucson's first and only public market, blends upscale and casual dining into a unique eating experience.
 Specialties include seared salmon, trout meunière, and French onion soup.
 Don't miss the raw bar with shellfish and oysters on the half shell.

 100 S. Avenida del Convento, Ste.
 150